Chapter 11: Emeralds – A Primer

 “So then,” Bark interrupted, pulling out the Emerald he swiped from Tails at the No.1 Reactor and placing it on the table beside the other two.
 “What’s this one do?
 All I see is some kinda green light inside of it.
 I couldn’t make heads or tails of what it does?
 Pun not intended, of course.”

 “…That one’s a Restore Emerald, it allows you to cast Cure magic to heal wounds,” Tails replied, gazing flatly at the bear’s lack of witticism.
 “It’s much more effective than using Potions, but you want to be careful not to depend on it too much.
-Trying to summon up more Mana than you have will lead to a condition called ‘Mana Fatigue,’ wherein one feels exhausted due to magic overuse.
+Trying to summon up more Mana than you have will lead to a condition called ‘Mana Fatigue.’
+It’s when one feels exhausted due to magic overuse.
 You don’t ever want that to happen while you’re in the thick of battle, so try to be conservative with your magic.
 Only use it when you need to.
 If it ever comes to the point where you’re burnt out and there’s trouble, drinking a phial of Ether will replenish your Mana.
 Ether’s will also temporarily relieve Mana Fatigue, but the best cure is rest.”

 Tails looked past Cream’s shoulder to the tele-crate on the wall which noted the time. ’10:00 am.
 Based on what Bark and Jessie said last night, we’re taking the 11:40 train on the Magenta Line to upper Sector 4.
 I’ll also have to account for the time we’ll spend at that weapon shop too…’ “We’ll go over the remaining four types of Emeralds very briefly and then I’ll explain how to equip and use them.
 Shouldn’t take more than 30 minutes.”

 Watching them nod their heads at him, Tails continued.
 “So, yellow represents the Ability type.
 Ability Emeralds bestows specialized skills when equipped and tapped into.
-So, with a Steal Emerald for example, it will give you the knowledge on the arts of thievery.
-The only downsides are that Abilities have a bit of a windup time, since you have to tap into the Emerald in order to use it and secondly, to keep using these Abilities, you’ll have to keep the Emerald equipped at all times, so it can affect your configurations.”
+So, with a Steal Emerald, for example, it will give you knowledge on the arts of thievery.
+The only downsides are that Abilities have a bit of a windup time since you have to tap into the Emerald in order to use it.
+Secondly, to keep using these Abilities, you’ll have to keep the Emerald equipped at all times, so it can affect your configurations.”

 “The last type, Purple, belongs to a catch-all category called Independent Passive.
 Independent Passive Emeralds can increase your physical or mental capabilities, bolster your stamina or Mana reserves, or grant passive abilities such as detecting ambushes from behind or protecting a vulnerable ally.
 They can’t be linked with anything and you can’t interact with them like the other four.
 You just set it and forget it.
 You two with me so far?”

-Cream nodded with rapt attention, while Bark did the same, albeit uncertainty.
+Cream nodded with rapt attention, while Bark did the same, albeit uncertain.